moporgic/TDL2048-Demo/README.md

 ***Temporal Difference Learning for the Game of 2048 (Demo)***

-[TDL2048-Demo](https://github.com/moporgic/TDL2048-Demo) is a foundational framework designed to explore *temporal difference (TD) learning* in the game of *2048*, which is built around the core principles of the *TD(0)* algorithm, incorporating an *n-tuple network* architecture that utilizes isomorphic features.
-Additionally, a *bitboard* representation is employed to manage game states and operations efficiently.
+[TDL2048-Demo](https://github.com/moporgic/TDL2048-Demo) is a foundational framework designed to explore *temporal difference (TD) learning* in the game of *2048*, which is built around the core principles of the *TD(0)* algorithm, incorporating an *n-tuple network* architecture that utilizes isomorphic features, and employing a *bitboard* representation to manage game states and operations efficiently.

 The demo is intended for beginners and enthusiasts looking to dive into reinforcement learning within the context of computer games.
 Whether you're aiming to understand TD learning mechanics, experiment with n-tuple networks, or investigate game AI strategies for 2048, TDL2048-Demo offers a solid starting point.